 California Typewriter takes its title from one of the last typewriter repair shops in America.
-Located in Berkeley, Cali., California Typewriter opened over 30 years ago by Herb Permillion, an IBM repairman.
+Located in Berkeley, California Typewriter was opened over 30 years ago by Herb Permillion, an IBM repairman.
 Apple released the personal computer one year after Permillion opened up shop, but that didn’t deter him or his longtime repairman, Ken Alexander.
-Both men believe in the typewriter and know that if they hold on long enough, the typewriter will come back into vogue.
+Both men believed in the typewriter and knew that if they held on long enough, the typewriter would come back into vogue.
 They might be right, but they also might lose their shirts.
 With passion like this, who cares if you lose it all?

 No matter how connected/dependent you are on digital technology, California Typewriter will make you want to run out and find your own typewriter, if for no other reason than to delight in the clack of the keys and the ding of the bell.

 Katie (Olivia Cooke, phenomenal and heartbreaking) is a hooker with a heart of gold.
 When one of her johns asks how much he owes her, she asks for $11 but takes $9 because that’s all he has.
 And she does it with a smile because Katie believes in the goodness of people.
 She’s somewhat foolish for thinking so, but some spirits just can’t be broken.